Xon/XenForo-LazyImageLoader/README.md

 "Enable Outside threads/conversations" permits the lazy loading bbcode injection to run outside of those contexts.
 Inside those context it will still respect permissions.
 May still not work for all cases outside threads/conversations.

+"Force Lazy Loaded Spoiler" forces lazy loading for the contents of a spoiler tag even if permissions disable lazy loading.

 #Known issues:

 - Doesn't work with XenForo Media Gallery.